jgarci135/Kaggle/README.md

 # The Object of the Dog Breed Competition
 The point of the compeition was to take dogs and identify them and classify them within 120 differing categories.

-As a contextual reference, deep learning is a subset of machine learning that allows algorithms to train itself in order to perform tasks like image and speech recognition.
-Deep learning accomplishes this by revealing immense amounts of data to multi-layered neural networks.

 This document will walk you through the entire process of:

-Setting up Google Drive to mount a virtual drive
-Load the dog images from Kaggle
+*Setting up Google Drive to mount a virtual drive\n *Load the dog images from Kaggle\n
-Transform the images for use by Keras and CNNs
-Make test and training groups
+*Transform the images for use by Keras and CNNs\n *Make test and training groups\n
-Prepare data to fit into a deep learning model
+*Prepare data to fit into a deep learning model\n
-Use a Functional API deep learning model with inception module architecture
+*Use a Functional API deep learning model\n
+*with inception module architecture\n
-Use BatchNormalization to decrease overfitting
-Create submission file to Kaggle for evaluation
+*Use BatchNormalization to decrease overfitting\n *Create submission file to Kaggle for evaluation\n